dalbhat/dalbhat.github.io/README.md

 Dalbhat's Jekyll site

 Dalbhat's Jekyll site.
 A simple, static blog, using Jekyll.
 Available under the GNU Affero General Public License (AGPL) v3.
-See the 'COPYRIGHT' and 'LICENCE' files for more information.
+See the 'COPYRIGHT' and 'LICENSE' files for more information.